bovlb/frc-tips/burnout/README.md

 For a drive train, a [useful technique](https://www.chiefdelphi.com/t/how-to-prevent-swerve-drive-motor-burnout/423820/7?u=bovlb) is put the robot on a carpet, touching a wall and then gradually increase the power until the wheels start to slip.
 Set the current limit to the peak current at the moment when the wheels start to slip.

+I haven't tried it myself, but the [ILITE Drive Train Simulator](https://github.com/flybotix/drivetrainsim) is supposed to give some useful information about currents.

 > **Warning**
 > The specific current values in the example code below are only for illustration.
 > You should pick your own values.